svaarala/duktape/doc/debugger.rst

 Heap object inspection
 ======================

 Artificial keys are subject to change between versions.

-The most important keys are:
+The following, however, have versioning guarantees:

 * ``prototype``: internal prototype (not to be confused with a possible "prototype" property, which is the external prototype).